How to price a fabrication or welding job — the formula, step by step

 A spreadsheet with the formula above is genuinely fine — until you're re-typing rates into every copy, a broken cell reference under-prices a month of quotes, or the customer wants a clean PDF and you're screenshotting Excel.
 Purpose-built quoting keeps one rate library, applies the same math every time, and produces a branded document in minutes.
 Start with our free template either way.

-QuoteFoundry runs exactly this math from your shop's stored rates — no AI guesswork — and turns it into a branded PDF quote in about 10 minutes.
+QuoteFoundry runs exactly this math from your shop's stored rates — no AI guesswork — including setup amortized across the lot, a live quantity price-break strip, and research-backed material and labor rate references to start from.
+It turns the result into a branded PDF quote in about 10 minutes.
 Free during the founding-partner beta; flat per-shop pricing, no per-user fees.

 Quote your first job free →